Meet the 2023 Influence Award Judges!

 Jackie Tambosso, Sr. Client Success Manager: Saying “no” is a perfectly acceptable answer.
 Sometimes as women, we find ourselves in situations where we feel pressured to say “yes” even if we don’t want to.
 Saying “no” won’t hurt you or jeopardize your life—it can actually help you and allow you to focus on things that matter to you.

-Kitty Lana Carr, Account Director, Creative Services: Focus on doing what you enjoy.
-Other people’s expectations (or your interpretation of others’ expectations) are not your concern.
+Kitty Lana Carr, Director of Creative Strategy: Focus on doing what you enjoy.
+Other people’s expectations (or your interpretation of others' expectations) are not your concern.
 When you lean into cultivating your passions, that is where the magic lies!
 Staying true to yourself and engaging in activities, learning, and people that lift you up and bring you joy will lead you to a fulfilling life.
 There are more careers than a doctor, lawyer, and engineer—trust me.

 Suhani Purohit, SEO Specialist: If I were able to give advice to my younger self, I would tell her to be confident in her abilities and to speak up for herself more often.
 I would also encourage her to take risks and pursue her passions, even if they seemed unconventional or risky.
 Finally, I would tell her to surround herself with people who support and uplift her, rather than those who bring her down or make her feel small.